ddev/ddev/docs/users/step-debugging.md

 **Key facts:**

-* You can let xdebug start a debugging session for every request with `ddev xdebug autostart` and return to the default with `ddev xdebug trigger`
+* You can let xdebug start a debugging session for every web request with `ddev xdebug autostart` and return to the default behavior (only starting when a cookie is set) with `ddev xdebug trigger`
-* You can disable xdebug with `ddev xdebug off` or setting `xdebug_enabled: false` in your `.ddev/config.yml`
+* You can completely disable xdebug with `ddev xdebug off` or setting `xdebug_enabled: false` in your `.ddev/config.yml`.
+In general, having xdebug on but not in use does not have a significant performance cost.
 * `ddev xdebug status` will show you the current xdebug configuration
 * If xdebug is disabled in your configuration, you can enable it for a already-running project with `ddev xdebug on`

 For more background on XDebug see the [XDebug documentation](https://xdebug.org/docs/remote).
 The intention here is that one won't have to understand XDebug to do debugging.

-#### Using Xdebug on a port other than the default
+#### Using Xdebug on a port other than the default 9003 (rare)

 By default, ddev is set up to contact the default port, port 9003 on your IDE.
 However, if you have something else listening on that port or your IDE does not yet default to 9003, you'll need to change the port.
 (PhpStorm and vscode